How laboratory patterns, temperature, complement, and clonality converge

 - persistent complement-mediated hemolysis

-Secondary cold agglutinin syndromes are associated with infection, autoimmune disease, or overt lymphoma and often resolve with treatment of the underlying condition.23
+Secondary cold agglutinin syndromes are associated with infection, autoimmune disease, or overt lymphoma and often resolve with treatment of the underlying condition.22

-Infection may also unmask previously subclinical primary CAD by transiently increasing complement availability, so longitudinal follow-up is often required to distinguish persistent clonal disease from self-limited post-infectious hemolysis.
+Infection may also unmask previously subclinical primary CAD, so longitudinal follow-up is often required to distinguish persistent clonal disease from self-limited post-infectious hemolysis.

 Bone marrow evaluation: diagnosing the clone

-Bone marrow examination in cold agglutinin disease is performed to identify the antibody-producing B-cell clone, not to stage lymphoma.
-The diagnostic goal is to uncover the biological driver of hemolysis rather than to define tumor burden or nodal disease.25
+Bone marrow examination in cold agglutinin disease is performed to identify the antibody-producing B-cell clone, rather than primarily to assess tumor burden or nodal disease.24

 Clonal B-cell populations are present in most patients with primary CAD.
-These clones are typically low-grade, indolent, and confined to the bone marrow rather than presenting as overt lymphadenopathy.26
+These clones are typically low-grade, indolent, and confined to the bone marrow rather than presenting as overt lymphadenopathy.25

 Marrow involvement is often subtle and may be missed without careful histologic, immunophenotypic, and molecular evaluation.
-Flow cytometry is particularly useful because light-chain restriction and characteristic surface marker patterns can identify small clonal B-cell populations that are not evident morphologically.
-In many cases, the lymphoproliferative disorder does not meet criteria for a defined lymphoma subtype at presentation.27
+Flow cytometry is particularly useful because light-chain restriction and characteristic surface marker patterns can identify small clonal B-cell populations that are not evident morphologically.26

-When present, the clonal population most often shows lymphoplasmacytic or marginal zone–like features, supporting the concept that primary CAD is driven by a distinct marrow-based lymphoproliferative process rather than classic nodal lymphoma.28
+When present, the clonal population most often shows a marrow-based indolent B-cell lymphoproliferation that often does not fit neatly into classic lymphoma categories, supporting the concept that primary CAD is driven by a distinct marrow-based lymphoproliferative process rather than classic nodal lymphoma.27

 Overt lymphoma is uncommon at the time of CAD diagnosis.
-The absence of radiographic lymphadenopathy or bulky disease should not be interpreted as evidence against primary CAD.29
+The absence of radiographic lymphadenopathy or bulky disease should not be interpreted as evidence against primary CAD.28

-Importantly, clone size correlates poorly with anemia severity.
+Clone size correlates poorly with anemia severity.
 Clinical phenotype is driven more by antibody characteristics and complement engagement than by the extent of marrow infiltration.
-This disconnect explains why patients with minimal marrow disease may experience severe hemolysis, while others with larger clones remain relatively compensated.30
+This disconnect explains why patients with minimal marrow disease may experience severe hemolysis, while others with larger clones remain relatively compensated.29

-Diagnosis is established when the following signals align:
+A diagnosis of primary CAD is strongly supported when the following signals align:

 • clinically relevant hemolysis

-• pathogenic cold antibody with significant thermal amplitude
+• cold antibody with clinically meaningful thermal amplitude

-• monoclonal IgM and marrow-based clonal B-cell population
+• monoclonal IgM with evidence of a marrow-based clonal B-cell population

 No single finding is sufficient.
 Diagnosis emerges from convergence.